JonathanMurray/pygame-duel/README.md

 # pygame-duel
 Small 2-player python game.
 The goal is to bring your opponent down using your gun, rocket launcher and power-ups!
+After firing a missile you can't move until you detonate it, so don't forget.

 # Controls: